dfgordon/vscode-language-merlin6502/README.md

 Language support for Merlin 8/16/16+/32 assembly language for the 6502 family of processors in Visual Studio Code, with extras for Apple II.

-*latest update*: macro expansion hovers, argument checks
+*latest update*: pseudo-op snippets, enable live diagnostics (un)setting, linting

 * Conforms to choice of Merlin version and processor target
 * Resolves labels across project workspace